 Creating the indicators matrix is indeed time-consuming and resource-demanding, but can be of particular interest when:

-- NIPN teams want to identify a list of key nutrition indicators to follow (case of Niger);
+- teams want to identify a list of key nutrition indicators to monitor (case of Niger);

-- A list of key indicators for nutrition has been set by nutrition policy documents (case of Guatemala);
+- A list of key indicators for nutrition has been set in the main nutrition policy documents (case of Guatemala);

 How to overcome challenge n°1